 - Creating a realistic budget.

-- Working on short and long range financial planning.
+- Working on short range financial planning.

 - Creating and evaluating options for settlement.